-- 123. In order to finance their regular activities and electoral campaigns, political parties may borrow money.
+196. In order to finance their regular activities and electoral campaigns, political parties may borrow money.
 Taking out a loan normally requires that steps be taken by the creditor and debtor well in advance, which may be before the beginning of a campaign.
 Likewise, repayment takes some time, and may likely continue after the end of a campaign.
 There is a risk, therefore, that the value of loans might not be reflected properly in the financial reports of European parties, especially in cases of electoral reporting.
 Loans that are granted at advantageous conditions or even written off by the creditor must be treated as a donation, which is already specified in the definition of donations and contributions in Article 2.
-However, this must be closely monitored in case donations from legal (or even simply commercial) entities are phased out (see Recommendation 23).
-92 - 124.
-In order to better control the use of loans, Regulation 1141/2014 could set out clear rules on the nature of the permissible lenders, the maximum value of loans, the conditions for the registration of the loans, the timeframe for contracting loans, the terms of repayment, and disclosure requirements (at least, lender, value, interest rate, and period of repayment).
-Specific measures may be taken to ensure that the reimbursement of loans complies with the terms to which they have been granted.93
+However, this must be closely monitored allow and limit membership fees.
+In the case of individual members, the membership fee could be capped via a fixed amount or an external point of reference, such as the EU's average minimum wage.
+Alternatively, individual membership fees could be capped by indicating that individual members' membership fee will be included in their per year limitation on donations.